DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Full.md

 - Thwart: Discard N cards and cause an enemy within 6 spaces to make all Checks at Lower Hand (N/2) until the start of the triggering Dealer's next turn.

-- Intensify: Discard no cards.
-Your next attack is treated as an Epic Event.
-Discard as many cards as you choose until a Major Success.
+- Intensify: On your next Attack, discard cards until you reach a Major Success.
   Standard Successes are treated as Misses.
-You may choose to end this Epic Event at any time as a failure.
+You can choose to end this effect early.

 The discard limit increases with level according to the table below.